Good product design is far from easy. But by following 7 mechanical engineering design tips, you can simplify the process.

-Because if there’s a hiccup in data collection in the descent, the rocket may not have time to adjust.
+If there’s a hiccup in data collection in the descent, the rocket may not have time to adjust.
 As a result, its path may fall off course and it’ll splash into the ocean.

-This is why you always need to identify the sensitive directions in your machine.
+This is why you always need to identify the sensitive directions in your machines.
 Then, put in extra engineering effort into the accuracy for directions you deeply rely on.
 Also, make sure you maintain precision where you need it the most.

 Mechanical engineering design tips wrap up

-A LOT of effort goes into design work, but even more, effort goes into great design work.
+A LOT of effort goes into design work, but even more effort goes into great design work.
 Because all great designs look simple on the surface.
 But as with everything, the devil is in the details.